sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [How to escape tutorial purgatory as a new developer — or at any time in your career](https://medium.freecodecamp.org/how-to-escape-tutorial-purgatory-as-a-new-developer-or-at-any-time-in-your-career-e3a4b2384a40) : How to escape tutorial purgatory
 - [JS Project Guidelines](https://github.com/wearehive/project-guidelines) : A set of best practices for JavaScript projects.
 - [Learn to Code With Me](https://learntocodewith.me) : A comprehensive site resource by Laurence Bradford for developers who aims to build a career in the tech world
 - [Lessons From A Lifetime Of Being A Programmer](http://thecodist.com/article/lessons_from_a_lifetime_of_being_a_programmer) : The Codist Header Lessons From A Lifetime Of Being A Programmer
-- [Programming Principles](https://webpro.github.io/programming-principles/) : Categorized overview of Programming Principles & Patterns
 - [Software design pattern](https://en.wikipedia.org/wiki/Software_design_pattern) : The entire collection of Design Patterns.
 - [Things I Wish Someone Had Told Me When I Was Learning How to Code — Free Code Camp](https://medium.freecodecamp.com/things-i-wish-someone-had-told-me-when-i-was-learning-how-to-code-565fc9dcb329?gi=fc6d0a309be ) : What I’ve learned from teaching others
 - [What every computer science major should know](http://matt.might.net/articles/what-cs-majors-should-know/) : The Principles of Good Programming